suriyadeepan/suriyadeepan.github.io/_posts/2020-01-13-advanced-pandas.markdown

 When working with data from multiple sources, there is a need to combine them after cleaning and transformation.
-Pandas has functions to merge, join, append and concat data. merge and join are different way of doing the same thing. merge performs a database-style join on data frames. concat and append perform concatenation of data frames along a particular axis.
+Pandas has functions to merge, join, append and concat data. merge and join are different ways of doing the same thing. merge performs a database-style join on data frames. concat and append perform concatenation of data frames along a particular axis.